 Computational Fluid Dynamics

-Computational Fluid Dynamics allows you to design, develop and test a product or part without the need to physically produce a prototype that may be flawed and need to be redeveloped.
+CFD allows you to design, develop and test a product or part without the need to physically produce a prototype that may be flawed and need to be redeveloped.

 This formula satisfies the Energy Conservation Law.
 Many variations from this formula have evolved to deal with specific problems, but all satisfy the Conservation Law.

 Initial Potential Energy(PE) + Initial Kinetic Energy(KE) + Energy or Power Inputs = Final Potential Energy +Final Kinetic Energy + Energy Extracted + Losses

 Find out how we can use CFD among our other skills to help test, develop and optimise your idea.